Board of Directors

 Ms. Orie has nearly 20 years of experience in the Native housing field.
 She is a strong advocate and very active in the Native community and economic development field in her region and at the national level.
 In addition, Ms. Orie serves on the Board of Directors and Loan Committee of Bay Bank, a tribally owned bank in Green Bay, Wisconsin.
 Fern is an enrolled tribal member of the Oneida Nation of Wisconsin.

-Scott Russell, Board Member
+Isaiah Ness, Board Member

 First Nations Community Financial is a state chartered not-for-profit Native Community Development Financial Institution (CDFI)